Table of Contents

 How Does Sass Work?

-- Tools: Command-line tools (like Sass via npm), build tools (like Webpack), or editors (like VS Code with extensions).
+- Tools: Command-line (e.g., sass via npm), build tools (e.g., Webpack), or editor extensions (e.g., VS Code’s Live Sass Compiler).

-- Example: styles.scss becomes styles.css with standard CSS rules.
+- Example: styles.scss becomes styles.css.

 - Example: <link rel=”stylesheet” href=”styles.css”>.

-Sass vs. CSS
+Sass vs. CSS: A Comparison

 Feature | CSS | Sass |